 Antenna Test Range and Electromagnetic Characterisation Facilities

-Supported by full-time professional staff, the facility is arguably one of the most comprehensive among European universities and it includes:
+Supported by three full-time professional staff, the facility is arguably one of the most comprehensive among European universities and it includes:

 The Microwave CATR reflector is a parabolic single offset antenna of 6 m tall and 3 m wide constructed from 18 high precision surface panels.